-In Longmont, you’ll find three golf courses, beautiful parks and a blossoming creative scene.
+In Longmont, you’ll find three golf courses, beautiful parks and a Certified Colorado Creative District.
 Survey the work of local artists in galleries and coffee shops.
 The area’s brewery scene is also noteworthy.
 Left Hand Brewing Co. and Oskar Blues’ Tasty Weasel Tap Room are longtime favorites, while 300 Suns, Longs Peak Pub & Taphouse, Mountain Sun Großen Bart, Shoes & Brews and Wibby recently opened their doors (with one more, SKEYE, on the way).
 For those seeking thrills, Mile-Hi Skydiving Center hosts excursions to Longs Peak and the Rocky Mountains for divers of all experience levels.

 While not a traditional ski town, Boulder was named a “Top Winter Town” by National Geographic Traveler for its proximity to skiing and charming downtown vibe.
 The magazine cites the ability to ski nearby Eldora Mountain Resort in the morning and head back down to town for a hike or bike ride in the afternoon.
 Non-downhill skiers love Eldora’s Nordic Center, which offers lessons and trails designed specifically for cross-country skiing, skate skiing and snowshoeing.